rjpcasalino/bss/README.md

 	---
 	[% footer = 'partials/footer.tt' %]

-		foot clan
+		A perfect day for banana fish wherein Seymour ends his own life...

 	[% INCLUDE $footer %]
 	```

-	Template files can use any of the following file exts: `.tmpl, .template, .html, .tt, .tt2`.
+Template file types can be any of: `.tmpl, .template, .html, .tt, .tt2`.

 A simple web server is included but one would be wise in using it only for local development purposes.
 Ensure the `BSS_DOCROOT` ENV var is set.